zj272-dotcom/AlphaLens-Portfolio-Risk-Engine-version3/README.md

 - decomposing risk into macro-factor and residual components
 - assembling daily risk reports and a lightweight dashboard

-The project is organized as a reusable Python package with unit tests, notebook examples, and a structure that can be extended as new analytics are added.
+The project is organized as a reusable Python package with 99% unit test coverage, notebook examples, and a structure that can be extended as new analytics are added.

 ## Purpose